These are the absolute BEST Sweet Mashed Potatoes you'll ever have. They are buttery, creamy, nutty, and have hints of caramel.

 EASE.
 This sweet potato recipe is as simple as it gets!
 You only need simple ingredients that are easy to find.
 And all you have to do is bake, scoop, season, and mash.

 STRESS-FREE PREP - Mashed sweet potatoes can easily be prepared a day ahead.
 So if you're planning a big Thanksgiving dinner, this is a great dish to prep on Wednesday and refrigerate overnight.
-Take it out of the oven about 30 to 40 minutes before you are reheating it in the oven (about 20 minutes at 350º Fahrenheit).
+Take it out of the oven about 30 to 40 minutes before you reheat it in the oven (about 20 minutes at 350º Fahrenheit).

 HEALTHY.
 Sweet potatoes are excellent sources of fiber, vitamins, and antioxidants making this a great dish to stay healthy this holiday season.
 It also contains fewer calories than regular potatoes, making it one of the quite healthy recipes.